mikechoinoski/PuppyPlaytime/ProjectPlan.md

 # Project Plan
+### Week 3
-### Week 3- [ ] Create project repository on GitHub- [ ] Create project structure in intellij and push- [ ] Add link to list of indie projects in student repo.- [ ] Complete Problem Statement- [ ] Determine possible Web Services or APIs to use- [ ] List technologies, versions and how they will be used- [ ] Weekly journal entry- [ ] Write project plan- [ ] Document application flow - [ ] Triple-check for Checkpoint 1: Problem statement, project plan, screen design and time log pushed to GitHub.
+- [ ] Create project repository on GitHub
+- [ ] Create project structure in intellij and push
+- [ ] Add link to list of indie projects in student repo.
+- [ ] Complete Problem Statement- [ ] Determine possible Web Services or APIs to use
+- [ ] List technologies, versions and how they will be used- [ ] Weekly journal entry
+- [ ] Write project plan- [ ] Document application flow
+- [ ] Triple-check for Checkpoint 1: Problem statement, project plan, screen design and time log pushed to GitHub.
 ### Week 4- [ ] Complete database design- [ ] Create the database and Pack Leader table- [ ] Create the Pack Leader entity class and annotate for hibernate- [ ] Create Pack Leader dao- [ ] Create the test database- [ ] Create Pack Leader dao unit tests- [ ] Weekly journal entry- [ ] Set up logging- [ ] Create class uml diagram- [ ] Prepare for Week 5 peer design/code review
 ### Week 5
 - [ ] Create the template for all jsps using bootstrap- [ ] Weekly journal entry- [ ] Add the Pack Member Table- [ ] Add the Pack Member entity- [ ] Create the Pack Member dao- [ ] Create the Pack Member dao unit tests- [ ] Research and add amazon rekognition- [ ] Add a server/jsp to create new pack- [ ] Add server/jsp to view pack